-Weighted Average Costs of Office Visits to the City's Health Insurance Plan
+Weighted Average Costs of Office Visits

+■ Cost to Plan

-The initial year's results indicate that the initial health risk assessment did identify health issues in more than five per cent of our employees and that those employees are now getting assistance in managing those issues.
+The initial year's results indicated that the initial health risk assessment did identify health issues in more than five per cent of our employees and that those employees are now getting assistance in managing those issues.
 We are also able to determine that, comparing our outside physician costs with our clinic costs, only for diagnostic classes mutually represented in insurance claims and clinic records, the clinic is able to provide treatment at no cost to the employee and at a lower cost to the City when compared with visits to an outside physician's office.